top of page

 FREQUENTLY ASKED QUESTIONS

-A: I play a wooden transverse flute, the predecessor to the silver flute.
+A: I play a wooden transverse flute, which is the predecessor of the modern silver flute.
+My flute was made by Stéphane Morvan:

 Q: Will the price increase over time?